-The Teacher Education Assistance for College and Higher Education (TEACH) Grant program provides up to $3,964.40 per year in non-need-based grants for graduate and undergraduate students who must, in turn, teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
-Students may receive up to $14,866.50 for undergraduate study and up to $7,928.80 for graduate study.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant program provides up to $3,708 per year in non-need-based grants for undergraduate students who must, in turn, teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
+Students may receive up to $14,832 for undergraduate study.
 Part-time students are eligible, but the maximum grant will be reduced.

 Current legislation has identified the following as meeting the definition of a high-need subject area for the TEACH Grant Program: Bilingual Education and English Language Acquisition; Foreign Language; Mathematics; Reading Specialist; Science; and Special Education.
 Failure to complete the teaching obligation will cause the TEACH Grant to be permanently converted to a Federal Direct Unsubsidized Loan with interest accrued from the date the grant funds were first disbursed.
 Once a grant is converted to a loan, it cannot be converted back to a grant.

 To learn more about the TEACH Grant Program, go to www.teachgrant.ed.gov.